 She didn’t speak to me for the rest of the luncheon.

 As some of you may know, I was married once.
-And for those of you who just found out now, I'll wait while you pick yourself up off of the floor.
-It was quite literally a lifetime ago and, unlike a lot of women, I don't care if I'm ever in a relationship again.
-That's not to say that I'm actively opposed to the idea, but rather indifferent.
-I have however been told that I'm subconsciously avoiding a "real" relationship based on the guys that I've dated since my liberation.
-Yes, apparently dating younger men is an avoidance tactic.
+And for those of you who just found out now, I’ll wait while you pick yourself up off of the floor since I agree that is shocking to consider me in such a role.
+Anyway, it was quite literally a lifetime ago, and unlike a lot of women I don’t feel the frantic need to be in a relationship again.
+That’s not to say that I’m actively opposed to the idea – I’m not one of those women screeching that she never wants to be in a relationship again while at the same time her head is swiveling in every direction for a Y chromosome – but rather, I’m okay with being on my own.
+I have however been told that I’m subconsciously avoiding a “real” relationship based on the caliber of guys that I’ve dated since my liberation.
+I can’t argue that they haven’t been a bunch of toads, but at least I ended it when I kissed them and they didn’t turn into a prince.
+I am.
+But apparently this is an avoidance tactic of my part.

-When I first posted Probably (One of) The Wrongest Stories I Will Ever Tell You the general consensus was that it was indeed a very "wrong" story.
-I have, however, been receiving a few messages and emails from women asking how this story is wrong.
-At first I thought that they were being facetious, but image my surprise when I discovered that, no, a handful (HAHA!) of these women were serious.
-One woman told me, "I think that everyone has done this and they just won't admit it."
+However, I think I may have recently discovered the true reason why I’m not in a relationship ship, and this is thanks to a resurgence in popularity of the Probably (One of) The Wrongest Stories I Will Ever Tell You post.
+The first time I published that, the general consensus of comments agreed that it was indeed a very wrong story.
+Since the second posting though?
+I have received a few messages and emails from women asking how this story is wrong.
+At first I thought that they were being facetious, but imagine my surprise when I discovered that a handful (HAHA!) of these women were serious.
+One woman told me, “I think that everyone has done this and they just won’t admit it.”

 I replied with, “I have not.
 But then I don’t date much.”